-Previously, the District had limited its budget development communication to granular discussions that assumed compliance with the District's global mission and visions.
-Recently, the Nevada State Legislature enacted Senate Bill 157 in the 77th Legislative Session.
-Senate Bill 157 established requirements for school districts to further refine planning to include budget priorities and linking strategies to student achievement and improving classroom instruction.
+Previously, the District had limited its budget development of focus: communication to granular discussions that assumed compliance with the District's global mission and visions.
+Recently, the Nevada State Legislature enacted Senate Elevate the percent of proficient students in assessed Bill 157 in the 77th Legislative Session.
+Senate Bill 157 established requirements for school districts to further refine planning to include budget priorities and linking strategies to Academic Growth student achievement and improving classroom instruction.
 The bill also requires the Superintendent to use this criteria established in making recommendations to the Board of School Trustees regarding budget.